Skip to content

 How to Become a Super Representative

 In the TRON network, block producers are called Super Representatives (SRs), and they are elected by a network-wide vote.
-Any account can apply to become a Super Representative candidate and participate in the election by paying a fee of 9999 TRX.
+Any account can apply to become a Super Representative candidate by paying a one-time fee of 9999 TRX, and any TRX holder can vote for SR candidates.

-Based on the final vote rankings, candidates are divided into two categories:
+Based on the final vote rankings, the top 127 candidates take on one of two roles:

 • Super Representatives (SRs): The top 27 candidates with the most votes.
 They are the core nodes of the TRON network, responsible for producing blocks and packing transactions.
 For this, they receive block rewards and vote rewards.